 Étretat is located on the very edge of the Côte d’Albâtre.
 Upon arrival, we left our car in a parking station, unerringly came out to the sea and… stood still in delight.
 There were they – the White Сliffs of Étretat, notable around the world as the focus of some of the paintings of Claude Monet.
 He was a constant guest in Étretat.
 No matter what the weather, Monet took his easel, came down to the coast, and spent hours drawing.

 The grandiosity of this part of the Normandy coast impresses to the very root of your being: the ermine white cliffs extend to the horizon; the air is oversaturated with sea salt, it seems you could even drink it; the tremendous roar of the ocean; and the relentless wind.
 In order to take some photos we needed to flatten ourselves to the ground like snipers.
 It looks like such rude winds are constant here; but they are also a part of that common impression of Étretat that gives such a thrill.
 A symphony of water and wind.

 The town of Étretat consists of only 5-10 streets and inaccessible steeps around.
-You really need to book hotels far in advance, but lucky we have rented a villa from casamundo.
+You really need to book hotels far in advance.
 Just as before, it is mainly the French themselves who come to take a rest here. Étretat is away from the standard tourist routes, and that brings a lot of advantages.
 The rest of French Normandie is at one with nature.
 This land combines a palette of color, taste, nature, and history.